-Many of the approved or commonly used drugs and therapies for EBV-PTLD, CMV and relapsed or refractory multiple myeloma are well-established and are widely accepted by physicians, patients and third-party payors.
+Many of the approved or commonly used drugs and therapies for EBV+ PTLD and MS, among others, are well-established and are widely accepted by physicians, patients and third-party payors.
 Some of these drugs are branded and subject to patent protection, and other drugs and nutritional supplements are available on a generic basis.
 Insurers and other third-party payors may encourage the use of generic products or specific branded products.
 We expect that, if any of these product candidates is approved, it will be priced at a significant premium over competitive generic products.
 This pricing premium may make it difficult for us to differentiate these products from currently approved or commonly used therapies and impede adoption of our product, which may adversely impact our business.
 In addition, many companies are developing new therapeutics, and we cannot predict what the standard of care will become as our products continue in clinical development.

 Many of our competitors or potential competitors have significantly greater established presence in the market, financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approvals and marketing approved products than we do, and as a result may have a competitive advantage over us.
-Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
-These third parties compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies and technology licenses complementary to our programs or advantageous to our business.
+Smaller or early-stage companies may also prove to be significant competitors, including through collaborative arrangements with large and established companies or if they are acquired by larger companies.
+These third parties compete with us in recruiting and retaining qualified scientific, commercial and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies and technology licenses complementary to our programs or advantageous to our business.